Spin Supersolidity in Nearly Ideal Easy-axis Triangular Quantum Antiferromagnet Na$_2$BaCo(PO$_4$)$_2$

-$\,$\\ \textbf{Acknowledgements} \\ W.L. and Y.G. are indebted to Tao Shi for stimulating discussions, W.L. would also thank Xue-Feng Sun and Jie Ma for valuable discussions on the experiments.
+W.L. and Y.G. are indebted to Tao Shi for stimulating discussions, W.L. would also thank Xue-Feng Sun and Jie Ma for valuable discussions on the experiments.
 This work was supported by the National Natural Science Foundation of China (Grant Nos.
-11834014, 11974036, 11974396, and 12047503) and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33020300).
+12222412, 11834014, 11874115, 11974036, 11974396, 12047503, and 12174068), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33020300), and CAS Project for Young Scientists in Basic Research (Grant Nos.
+YSBR-057 and YSBR-059).
 We thank the HPC-ITP for the technical support and generous allocation of CPU time.